IBM/JSONata4Java/README.md

 To build the code,
-you'll want to right click on the project and select Maven / Update Project to ensure the dependencies are available, then you can right click on the pom.xml file and select **Run as... / Maven build...** then fill in clean install as the goals\%3a **clean install** as shown below%3a
+you'll want to right click on the project and select Maven / Update Project to ensure the dependencies are available, then you can right click on the pom.xml file and select **Run as... / Maven build...** then fill in clean install as the goals&colon;
+**clean install** as shown below&colon;

 ![Launcher Image](./images/Launcher.png)

-Alternatively, you can run from the command line in the JSONata4Java directory%3a **mvn clean install -Dgpg.skip**
+Alternatively, you can run from the command line in the JSONata4Java directory&colon; **mvn clean install -Dgpg.skip**

 Once you have run the launcher, you can find the jar files in the /target directory.
-There are two%3a
+There are two&colon;
 * **JSONata4Java-2.2.0-jar-with-dependencies.jar** (thinks includes dependent jar files)
 * **JSONata4Java-2.2.0.jar** (only the JSONata4Java code)